 Recycle paint pots and paint containers

 These days I am loathe to throw anything away, especially plastic containers.
-In the June 2012 issue of Home-Dzine Online we show various craft projects using plastic bottles, but here is one that uses plastic paint pots or paint containers.
+Here is one that uses plastic paint pots or paint containers.

 Being involved in DIY means that I use a lot of paint and normally the paint containers would end up in the trash.
 Why is it that manufacturers are moving away from tin containers and going for plastic.
 Anyway, I have developed a habit of thinking-before-throwing and look for ways to reuse, repurpose and recycle.
 I came up with the idea of making herb pots from paint pots.